BerkeleyHCI/PolymorphicBlocks/getting-started.md

      If the selected place isn't valid, the template will snap to a valid location.
    - Press [Esc] to cancel the template, ending the editing but leaving the code in place.
      Canceling a blank template deletes the inserted code.
-3. Name the block `usb`, then press [Tab] through the end of the template.
+3. Name the block `usb`, then press [Tab] through the end of the template (leaving the other fields empty, they're optional).
 4. Once you commit the live template, the block will appear in the block diagram visualizer.
    - The hatched pattern (diagonal lines) in the block diagram visualizer indicates that the block may be out-of-sync with the code until the next re-compile.